+The problem, we all know, is that there aren’t many great looking ones in existence.
+Many bad fans, very few decent ones, especially at decent price points.
 I was really banking on there being a ton of great options in brass if I held off on purchasing a year or two after purchasing the house.
 Wrong.
 Ceiling fan designers: What are you even doing with your life?
-Ceiling fan design is still lagging even while other home products (faucets, lighting, hardware) have so many cute, modern brassy options right now.
-There’s some decent fans out there, but nothing like the goldmine of adorable and affordable light options out there today.
-So, the same as it ever is, the ceiling fan search was a lame task and I didn’t come up with anything I loved, like my other ceiling fans.
-I did find enough decent options where I had a choice, but every fan I considered involved some sort of painting on my part because the finishes weren’t right.
-I want brass or possibly a matte black metal with light maple or true walnut wood finish.
-There are a ton of great options in nickel or aluminum, but I’m stickin to brass since that is true to my house’s era.
-My only requirements were a workable wood tone (light maple to match our floors or a walnut to tie into furniture), a clean and interesting design and on the cheap side.
-Here are some of the contenders:GE Phantom. $230.
-Real wood, good looking, clean lines, interesting, but not sure about the wood finish “Bourbon”.
+Ceiling fan design is still lagging even while other home products (faucets, lighting, hardware) jet off into the future with so many cute, modern, brassy options currently.
+So, the same as it ever is, the ceiling fan search was a lame task and I didn’t come up with anything that I loved as much as my other ceiling fans, though I did unearth some decent options, all of which I’m sharing here!
+Sadly every fan I’m considering involves some sort of painting on my part (per usual) because I’m stickin’ to brass in this house.
+There are a ton of great options in nickel or aluminum, so those of you looking in that family have an easier road ahead.

-One of these is shipping to us right now as I write.
-Let’s hope we (not the me part of we, though, just my husband) can get it installed before next August, even though the fire under our feet has now passed.
+One of these is shipping to us right now as I write!
+Let’s hope we (not the me part of we, just my husband) can get it installed before next summer…